molgenis/molgenis/docs/guide-pseudonymisation.md

 | hasIDDigitCount7 | hasIDDigitCount | http://purl.obolibrary.org/obo/IAO_0000596 | 7     |
 | hasIDPrefixGen   | hasIDPrefix     | http://purl.obolibrary.org/obo/IAO_0000599 | GEN-  |

 Now it's time to add the tags to your id-attribute.
-You can do this in the Data Explorer (by going to the Attribute entity type and editing your attribute), or you can make it part of the model in your EMX file:
+You can do this in the Data Explorer (by opening the Attribute table and editing your attribute), or you can make it part of the model in your EMX file:

 | name      | dataType | nillable | idAttribute | tags                            |